-Education Reimagined partnered with 180 Studio and ATTN: to create a four video series exploring the “Why” of traditional education.
+Education Reimagined partnered with 180 Studio and ATTN: to create a five video series exploring the “Why” of traditional education.
 The series digs into why we narrowly group children by age, promote memorization over deeper learning, use grade levels as indicators of “moving up,” and confine learning to four-walled classrooms.

 After a successful launch, Education Reimagined and 180 Studio partnered up one year later to continue the series by asking why we assess learning based on seat-time and why young people attend school 180 days each year.

 Complementing each video below, our Vice President, Dr. Ulcca Joshi Hansen, provides the research and history around the “why” of America’s education traditions and invites all of us to explore the possibility of something new.